NATO and Russia: Maneuvers and countermaneuvers in the Baltic Sea | DW | 14.06.2019

 Whenever NATO has run exercises in the Baltic Sea, Russia's activities have been in the background.
 But since the annexation of the Crimean Peninsula in particular, the alliance has paid special attention to its eastern flank.
 NATO demonstrates this with the protection of the three Baltic states, Estonia, Latvia and Lithuania — all of them former Soviet republics.
 In recent years, there have been repeated incidents over the Baltic Sea in which NATO jets intercepted or escorted Russian military aircraft.

-"Russia is a Baltic nation and we respect that," Andrew Lewis, vice-admiral and commander of the US 2nd Fleet, told DW.
-"But the Baltic Sea itself and the airspace over is international waters.
-And so we have a right for that usage in accordance with international norms."
+"Russia is a Baltic nation and we respect that," Andrew Lewis, vice admiral and commander of the US 2nd Fleet, told DW.
+"But the Baltic Sea itself and the airspace over it is international.
+And so we have a right to that use in accordance with international norms."

 Read more: Russia warns NATO over US-Poland move